alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

+- TODO: Examine if there's a way to guarantee that each import only happens once even if multiple bitty instances call the same external module file.

 - TODO: Set up so that `data-connect` can use relative file paths (e.g. `./here.js`) instead of being limited to `http` and `/`